 Los Angeles Kings Standings Right Now

-The Los Angeles Kings standings are right here and while the Kings rebounded strongly in 2015-16 to win 48 games, can they keep up that pace going forward?
+The Los Angeles Kings standings are right here and the question with the Kings is can they keep up that pace going forward as their core ages?

 The Anaheim Ducks and San Jose Sharks are as strong as ever and appear to have more depth of young talent on hand than the Kings.
 And if L.A. looks in the rear-view mirror the Kings will see the Edmonton Oilers and Arizona Coyotes, both loaded with up-and-coming high-end skill players, closing fast.